-The Trade Description Law of 1987, Number 5/87 ("Trade Description Law"), as amended, protects consumers from inaccurate or misleading trade descriptions.
-It prohibits any person carrying out a trade, business, or profession from applying an inaccurate trade description to goods, or from supplying or offering to supply goods to which an inaccurate trade description has been applied.
-The law applies to advertisements that are misleading or inaccurate.
+The Trade Description Law, Law 5 of 1987 ("Trade Description Law"), as amended, protects consumers from inaccurate or misleading trade descriptions.
+It prohibits any person carrying out a trade, business or profession from applying an inaccurate trade description to goods, or from supplying or offering to supply goods to which an inaccurate trade description has been applied.
+The law extends to advertisements that are misleading or inaccurate.